andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 No new business concepts in sub-packages that don't exist as interfaces in root.

-The `application/` package is the only exception for technical infrastructure.
+The `application/` package provide main method + (DI) injections of technical infrastructure.

 ### 3. Packages and Classes Reflect Business Contexts, Not Technical Roles